 Pamela P. Lackey

-, Vice Chair, Columbia, SC – Pamela P. Lackey was appointed to the South Carolina Ports Authority Board by Governor Haley in 2010.
+, Chair, Columbia, SC – Pamela P. Lackey was appointed to the South Carolina Ports Authority Board by Governor Haley in 2010.
 She is President of AT&T South Carolina, a position she has held since 2007, and is responsible for the public policy, economic development and community affairs activities.
 She works closely with state and community leaders to help bring new technology and jobs to the state and improve the quality of life for all South Carolinians. [complete bio

 Willie E. Jeffries